 Chair: Joanne Gotto (email@example.com)

-Volunteers visit Jewish in-patients in the hospital on Friday afternoons.
-Each patient is given a Challah and a prayer card.
-The time commitment is 1-1.5 hours per session.
-All volunteers have to have up to date immunizations, including flu vaccinations and PPD, a criminal background check and child abuse clearance.
-Volunteers must be at least 14 years of age.
-Interested congregants may contact Joanne for more information and she will connect you to the schedule coordinator and Volunteer Services Director.
+Visit Jewish in-patients in at Thomas Jefferson University Hospital and Pennsylvania Hospital on Friday afternoons for 1-1.5 hours.
+Each patient is given a challah and a prayer card.
+All volunteers must have up to date immunizations, flu vaccinations, PPD test, a criminal background check, child abuse clearance, and be at least 14 years of age.
+Contact Joanne Gotto for more information or to volunteer.